-The terrestrial wetlands are used as a source of water supply for infrastructural development, such as road construction, as illustrated in Picture 5.
-In addition, the local inhabitants catch fish and sell the fish for income, and the companies that draw water from the water sources pay a certain amount of money to the headman as a token of appreciation.
-That money will be invested back into the community for various purposes, such as helping the poor and developing their areas.
-Further, the companies that offer incentives to the communities are also willing to offer employment to the local residents, especially the unemployed youth.
+The terrestrial wetlands are used as a source of water supply for infrastructural development such as road construction as illustrated in Figure 5.
+In addition, the local inhabitants catch fish and sell it for cash income and the companies that draw water from the water sources, pay a certain amount of money to the headman as a token of appreciation.
+As a result, that money will be invested back into the community for various purposes such as helping the poor and developing their area.
+Conversely, the very same companies that offer incentives to the communities are also willing to offer employment to the local residents especially the unemployed youth.